data-max-hq/dbt-streamlit-covid-analytics/demo/README.md

 <hr>

-# Run the dbt project with streamlit
+# Run the dbt project with Streamlit

 ## Install requirements and create the docker containers